Maria Bychkova" />

 Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 If you are passionate about the education sector and want to help children learn, you might consider becoming a special education assistant.
 In this role, you will be able to make a difference in the lives of children with special needs and give them the support they deserve when pursuing their education.
-We spoke with Suzanne Adams, the coordinator and the instructor of Special Education Assistant program at Ashton College in Abbotsford, about the benefits and challenges of this profession.
+We spoke with Suzanne Adams, the Program Director at Ashton College in Abbotsford, about the benefits and challenges of this profession.

 Their main role is to assist the teacher by supporting students with special needs.
 It is important to clarify that special education assistants work alongside teachers.
 Their main responsibilities include assisting students with physical disabilities with mobility, communication, feeding and personal hygiene.
 They monitor students and support with behaviour modification, personal development, speech therapy, math help, reading and writing, etcetera.
 All of this is done under the guidance and supervision of teachers.